Most people are focused on doing well.

 NOT the other way around.

-There will be more to come on this subject in my latest book, due to arrive this fall.
+There is more on this in my latest book, Living On Purpose